garypigott39/tes-custom-drupal8-migration/d8-modules/tg_news2_migration/README.md

 )

 It's just that the corresponding source database D6 table does not exist in our migrate database "tes_cms" (see Database connection above). _The table was replaced in D7 by the comment table (and our source database is Drupal 7)_.

+**Fix for excessive migration tables & warning messages** found the reason for this and it is due to the name of the database connection we were using.

+Basically "migrate" is the default connection name for migrations and as such enabling the migrate module then used this connection to build a set of migrations for all the taxonomies and entities on the source migration database.

+Changing the connection name to "news_migrate" means no more D6/D7 migration tables, as the module cant now find the source database from which to create these (entity) migrations.

 ## Gotchas - stub entry creation
 So, I was getting some SQL Integrity errors ("title cannot be NULL") in my message table for the news articles part of the migration.